Pharadas/codewarsproblems/README.md

-a few of the codewars problems i've wolved with a test case
+A few of the codewars problems i've solved with a test case